2023 Best Nursing Associate Degree Schools in North Carolina

 Read full report on Nursing at Brunswick Community College

-Surry Community College landed the #6 spot in the 2023 rankings for the best associate degree nursing programs.
+Surry Community College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
+It came in at #6 on the list.
 Located in the rural area of Dobson, Surry Community College is a public college with a small student population.

 The average amount in student loans that nursing majors at Surry Community College take out while working on their Associate Degree is $13,679.